sarimmehdi/sarimmehdi/README.md

 - :seedling: Love to learn Mobile development

-- 🏃‍♂️: In my free time, I like to run (a lot)
+- :bike:: In my free time, I like to ride my bike

 ---